-Judgement says more about the judg-er than the judg-ee.
+Judgment says more about the judg-er than the judg-ee.
 It’s not Judgement – Bad.
-It’s Judgement-Interesting.
+It’s Judgment-Interesting.

 It is just one common insecure pattern to think in absolutes and moral righteousness, and before you judge judgers, those of us who’s favorite flavor is self-criticism and self-judgement please be warned that harsh scale extends quickly to those close to us.
 Fun times to grow and learn we tell ya!!